eukaprotech/networking/README.md

 # Updates

-* Use of Thread pool for improved memory management.
+* Use of Thread Pool for improved memory management.

 # Getting Started
 Add the dependency in build.gradle (App module)